jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Select-Configuration-Linux.md

 * Storage:

-	JD Cloud provides Cloud Disk and local disk.
+	JD Cloud & AI provides Cloud Disk and local disk.
 A local disk is a storage device on a physical machine where the cloud server is located.
 It can obtain a lower delay, but there is a risk of single point data loss.
 The Cloud Disk adopts a multi-backup and distributed storage mode with high data reliability.
 Cloud Disk Service provides various types of Cloud Disks to be taken by instances as system and data disks.
 Please see [Cloud Disk Type](http://docs.jdcloud.com/en/cloud-disk-service/specifications) for details.

 	* System Disk:: Support local disk and cloud disk, of which the local disk has 40GB for free, and the capacity cannot be changed.
 The cloud disk supports 40GB~500GB.
 	* Data Disk: If the system disk is a local disk, it supports attaching 8 data disks.
 If the system disk is a cloud disk, it supports attaching 7 data disks.
 The capacity can be set by yourself.